FahaDragusss/Prerequisites-for-Machine-Learning/Numpy Basics/README.md

-These files document my journey in learning the numpy basics.
+These files document my journey in learning the NumPy basics.

 1: Basic syntax